National statistics on cancer mortality

 The mortality statistic is based on data from civil registries and death certificates issued by doctors.
 The coding of death and the selection of the underlying cause of death is carried out by the Swiss Federal Statistical Office (FSO).

-This report presents the mortality figures for 35 types of cancer in the last 25 years for all of Switzerland, for the German-speaking part of Switzerland (including Rhaeto-Romanic-speaking cantons), for the French- and Italian-speaking parts of Switzerland, and for the cantons individually.
-Raw and age-standardized data (European standard) are presented in the form of an interactive map.
+This report presents the incidence figures for 35 types of cancer in the last 25 years for all of Switzerland, for the German-speaking part of Switzerland (including Rhaeto-Romanic-speaking cantons) and for the French- and Italian-speaking parts of Switzerland.
+The 1976 European standard was used for the standardisation of rates.
+The most recent data are from 2016.